bcaffo/LittleInferenceBook/manuscript/08_tcis.md

 [3,]  0.7001 2.460
 ~~~

-Notice that the paired interval (the last row) is entirely above zero while
+Notice that the paired interval (the last row) is entirely above zero.
-the grouped interval contains zero.
+The grouped interval (first two rows) contains zero.
 Thus, acknowledging the pairing explains variation that would otherwise be absorbed into the
 variation for the group means.
 As a result, treating the groups as independent results in wider intervals.
 Even if it didn't
 result in a shorter interval, the paired interval would be correct as the groups are not statistically independent!

 ### `ChickWeight` data in R

 Now let's try an example with actual independent groups.
-Load in the ChickWeight
+Load in the `ChickWeight`
 data in R. We are also going to manipulate the dataset to have a total weight gain
 variable using dplyr.